-Here’s Why One Cosby Show Actress Says She’s Standing by Bill Cosby
+Here’s Why One Cosby Show Actress Says She's Standing By Bill Cosby

 Last week, Bill Cosby was escorted to his sexual-assault trial by Keshia Knight Pulliam, who played his daughter, Rudy Huxtable, on The Cosby Show.
 The jury has yet to come to a decision in Cosby’s case (it entered a third day of deliberations on Wednesday), but Pulliam spoke to the Today show ahead of the verdict to explain why she supports a man whom almost 60 women have accused of sexual assault.

-“At the end of the day I truly believe you’re innocent until proven guilty,” the actress — who’s previously spoken out in support of Cosby — told anchors.
+“At the end of the day I truly believe you’re innocent until proven guilty,” the actress – who’s previously spoken out in support of Cosby – told anchors.
 “And that’s just not the man that I ever experienced.”
-She went on, “I just thought … how would I want to be treated if, God forbid, I was in that situation?”
+She went on, “I just thought…how would I want to be treated if, God forbid, I was in that situation?”

 When asked if a guilty verdict would change her opinion of Cosby, Pulliam said she’d be “disappointed, however it won’t change the love.”
 “When you have family people falter, people make mistakes, things happen,” she continued.
 “He’s still a person – he’s still a father, a husband, a parent, someone’s son.”